 For details on organizing a HOPE conference, please see our guide for HOPE conference organizers.

 The 2020 conference, which was organized by Jeff Biddle (Michigan State University) and Marcel Boumans (Utrecht University), explored the history of statistical inference in twentieth-century economics.

 The topic of the 2021 conference was women in the history of economics.
 It was organized by Evelyn Forget (University of Manitoba), John Singleton (University of Rochester), and Cleo Chassonnery-Zaïgouche (University of Cambridge).

-The 2022 conference, which is being organized by Tiago Mata (University College London), will look at economic journalism.
+The 2022 conference, organized by Tiago Mata (University College London), looked at economic journalism.

 A list of published conference volumes, each of which appears as a supplement to a volume of HOPE, can be found on our website.